Masterminds/glide/README.md

 specific versions.
 For example, if in the `glide.yaml` file a version was specified as a range (e.g., `^1.2.3`) it will be set to a specific commit id in the `glide.lock` file.
 That allows for reproducible installs (see `glide install`).

+To remove any nested `vendor/` directories from fetched packages see the `-v` flag.

 ### glide install